robertdavidgraham/hunter-dkim/README.md

 It's pretty obvious that it doesn't apply if you read it and pay attention to it.

-### So the Email is real, but the account could be fake.
-It's only somebody **claiming** to be Pozharskyi."
+### So the Email is real, but the account could be fake, by someone **claiming** to be Pozharskyi."

 Yup, that's possible.
-It seems his official address was `vadym.pozharskyi@burisma.com`, not the `v.pozharskyi.ukraine@gmail.com` address seen in this email.

-DKIM only proves that was the real `From:` address.
-It doesn't prove who actually owned the account.
-Indeed, even if it was his account, a staffer could've sent it on his behalf.

-So we can't authentic it was this person.

-What we can verify, however, is that if somebody created a GMail account to impersonate Pozharskyi back in 2014, it was some trickery they were up to then, but not now.
-It would have to be some really long-ranged plan whereby they send fake emails to his  account on the hopes that somebody in the future his emails could leak or get hacked.
-Frankly, if that was their plan, they should've sent more incriminating emails (this one isn't that incriminating).
+We've only proven *a* Vadym Pozharskyi sent the email, not that *the* Vadym Pozharskyi sent it.
+It's somebody who, in 2014, claimed to have been a "V. Pozharskyi from Ukraine".

+DKIM proves only that
+the account indeed was `v.pozharskyi.ukraine@gmail.com`.
+You can create an account `rob.graham.usa@gmail.com`, and GMail will happily verify those outgoing messages without verifying the person sending them is actually named Robert Graham.
+In any event, even if it could verify a person's real name, it couldn't verify it's the same Robert Graham as myself.

+Thus, we know the emails (based on DKIM) come from somebody claiming to be a Vadym Pozharskyi, but there's no way to prove it's our Vadym.

-But, there are other sources that sorta validate that he used this address.
+But, there are other sources that validate that he used this address.
 For example, there's [this document](https://www.hsgac.senate.gov/imo/media/doc/2020-08-31-Painter%20Interview%20with%20Exhibits.pdf) from a Senate investigation showing him using that GMail address last year.

+DKIM does verify the date (`Date:`).
+If it's somebody claiming to have been Pozharskyi claiming to have met Hunter's dad, then it's a conspiracy from 2014 not a conspiracy from 2020.
+It would mean somebody who knew intimate details about Hunter Biden sending him fake messages on the off chance that in a future election they would be able to hack into Hunter's email account to expose them.

+Like the theory of them hacking into GMail to obtain the private-key, if the conspiracy was this sophisticated, they could do better emails.
+This one is lame.